-• HIST 1421 Greek and Roman Civilization
+HIST 1421 Greek and Roman Civilization

 Disciplinary Areas of Knowledge Requirement - 3 courses required including 1 course in each of the following areas: Humanities (HU), Social and Behavioral Sciences (SBS), Natural Sciences and Technology (NST).
+Prerequisites for the major in Community and Public Health may satisfy disciplinary area of knowledge requirements.